Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

-We saw that the singularities are approximately on the vertices of a regular $(k+1)$-gon centered on the origin.
-In fact we will see in this section that we can make a change of variable placing them exactly on those vertices, for all $\eps$ sufficiently small.
+We saw in \Cref{lem:roots:asymp} that the singularities are approximately on the vertices of a regular $(k+1)$-gon centered on the origin.
+In fact a stronger statement is known to hold: we can make a change of variable independent of the parameter and placing them exactly on those vertices, for all $\eps$ sufficiently small.
+Let us justify this.

 We first recall a general feature of equations near a multiple root.